Breaking Barriers in Business

 Fliss was invited to take part in a Q&A Panel - hosted by Tennis Commentator Abigail Johnson - where she discussed breaking down barriers in sports and business alongside Former England Footballer and Professional Boxer, Stacey Copeland, and Anti-Corruption and Human Rights Advocate and CEO of Lewes Football Club, Maggie Murphy.

-Former Pro Athlete Stacey talked about her struggles to be taken seriously and how she was frequently laughed off the pitch, how ill-fitting baggy football kits made entirely for men was her ‘normal’ attire - having to borrow her Dad’s belt to hold up her shorts during her first premier League game playing for Tranmere Rovers - and even how she was asked to provide urine drug testing samples on open carparks with zero thought given as to the practicalities of this task for a woman.
+Former Pro Athlete Stacey talked about how her struggles weren't taken seriously and instead she was frequently laughed off the pitch.
+And how ill-fitting baggy football kits made entirely for men was her ‘normal’ attire - having to borrow her Dad’s belt to hold up her shorts during her first Premier League game playing for Tranmere Rovers - and even how she was asked to provide urine drug testing samples on open carparks with zero thought given as to the practicalities of this task for a woman.

 Matters didn’t improve when she turned her hand to boxing and she faced the same gender discrimination she’d grown used to challenging.
 And when she became the first British woman to ever win the Commonwealth Title she wasn’t even given a belt to take home - because there was no belt designed for women at that time (something she’s proud to have successfully challenged for the female champions of today).